K3NTAW/dungeon-master/SETUP.md

 3. **Real-time not working**: Check that real-time is enabled in your Supabase project
 4. **AI responses failing**: Verify your OpenRouter API key
 5. **Voice narration not working**: Check your ElevenLabs API key and ensure audio context is supported
+6. **Item images not generating**: Verify your Replicate API key and check the browser console for errors

 ### Support